jina-ai/jina/docs/fundamentals/flow/create-flow.md

 This feature requires watchfiles>=0.18 package to be installed.
 ````

-To see how this would work, let's have a Flow defined in a file `flow.yml` with restart option.
+To see how this works, let's define a Flow in `flow.yml` with a restart option.
 ```yaml
 jtype: Flow
 with: